-VACUUM & ANALYZE of tables are too good!!!
+The VACUUM & ANALYZE of the tables is too good!!!

 ARCHIVAL of Old Data --> Being a good citizen and you are awesome!!

-Optimal Settings for a Postgres Engine:For an optimal performance, the following settings (requires restart of the server) need to be made to the postgresql conf file present in: `/etc/postgresql/10/main/postgresl.conf`
+Optimal Settings for a Postgres Engine:For optimal performance, the following settings (requires a restart of the server) need to be made to the Postgresql conf file present in: `/etc/postgresql/10/main/postgresl.conf`

 shared Buffer - 75% of RAM